airshipit/shipyard/docs/CLI.md

 </dl>

 ## describe validation
-Retrieves the validation details assocaited with an action and validation id
+Retrieves the validation details associated with an action and validation id
 ```
 shipyard describe validation
     <validation id>